yeboahd24/golang-recaptcha/README.md

 PWA Support: Add a manifest and service worker to make the app installable.
 Multi-Action Support: Handle different reCAPTCHA actions (e.g., login, signup) with custom thresholds.

-Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request with improvements or bug fixes.
-License
-This project is licensed under the MIT License.
-Author
-[Your Name][Your LinkedIn Profile][Your GitHub Profile]
-Feel free to reach out for feedback or collaboration!